WebUtils/Platform/README.md

 You don't need to use the WebUtils platform to build your own app.
 But it's cool if you do!
 We're here as a helping hand to kick-start things a bit.
 If you prefer to do something different then do so by all means.
 [Leave a note on the wiki](https://github.com/WebUtils/Platform/wiki) to let us know you have built something cool!

+There is a "quickstart" directory in this project you can use as a template, if you wish.
+If you would like to use Bootstrap too, then I have previously used [this cut-down configuration](http://getbootstrap.com/customize/?id=254290f9e9656ac38c73) to help with things like buttons and other common reusable components.

 ## Philisophy

 The web platform is [browser features + APIs](http://chris-alexander.co.uk/on-engineering/this-is-also-the-web-platform/).
 This means leveraging all kinds of browser-based functionality, enhanced with the power of APIs.